Golden Horn Metro Bridge: Project

 The idea of the bridge was first mooted in 1952 but only really came to life during the period when Kadir Topbaş was mayor of Istanbul (2004-17).

-After the new metro line was approved by the city's Monument Protection Board and the tunnels relating to it had been completed, the Metropolitan Municipality put out a tender for construction of the bridge.
+After the new metro line was approved by the city's Monument Protection Board and the tunnels relating to it had been completed, the Metropolitan Municipality put out a tender for the construction of the bridge.
 By 2005, a total of 21 proposals had been submitted to the Monument Protection Board, but none was found to be sufficiently in harmony with the city's skyline.
-Even the successful design, by architect Hakan Kıran, was considered controversial..
+Even the successful design, by architect Hakan Kıran, was considered controversial.

 In November 2009, the proposed height of the towers was reduced from a projected 82 m to 65 m after UNESCO threatened to remove Istanbul from its list of World Heritage sites.
 The top level of cables was also reduced from 63 to 55 m, and then lowered even further to 47 m in 2011.
 This revised design was approved in February 2012.

 The bridge's conceptual design was carried out by French engineer and bridge specialist Michel Virlogeux, who also designed the Yavuz Sultan Selim Bridge (Third Bosphorus Bridge) across the Bosphorus strait.
 Turkish architect Hakan Kıran was responsible for the architectural design and served as the construction supervision.
 Wiecon Consulting Engineers & Architects carried out the structural engineering work for the bridge.
 It was built by a partnership between the Italian firm Astaldi and the Turkish Gülermak Ağır Sanayi İnşaat ve Taahhüt A.Ş.

 Construction began on January 2, 2009, and was initially meant to be completed within 600 days.
 Eventually it was finished on January 9, 2013.
 Test runs for the new metro began the next day, and the bridge went into service on 15 February 2014.
 The cost of the construction was €146.7 million.

-Because of the historical character of the bridge's surroundings, the project underwent several revisions.
+Because of the historic character of the bridge's surroundings, the project underwent several revisions.
 For example, the discovery of a Byzantine-era vault on the Unkapanı/Küçükpazarı side of the bridge during excavation works for the pier foundations necessitated a redesign of the project.
 The design of the swing bridge operator's command building also had to be revised when the wall of a Byzantine-era basilica and a graveyard on the same bank came to light.

 The eventual design pays homage to the city's maritime heritage with support towers shaped to look like horns and hull-shaped supports for the platforms.